TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 With that out of the way, now you can choose to use either `git commit -m <your message here>` or `git commit` and enter your message with Visual Studio Code!

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-Review the above materials for answers if the questions below are hard to answer by yourself.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

 * <a class="knowledge-check-link" href="#new-github-repo">How do you create a new repository on GitHub?</a>
 * <a class="knowledge-check-link" href="#github-to-local">How do you copy a repository onto your local machine from GitHub?</a>